Finiteness of homological dimensions of Ext modules: Examples

 \begin{ac} The author would like to thank his supervisor Ryo Takahashi for valuable suggestions and comments.
-The author also thanks Yuki Mifune and Yuya Otake for pointing out the place where a fact used in this paper is stated explicitly.
+The author thanks Yuki Mifune for pointing out where a fact used in this paper is stated explicitly, Victor Daniel Mendoza Rubio for pointing out several errors in a previous version of this paper, and Yuya Otake for doing both.
 The author was partly supported by Grant-in-Aid for JSPS Fellows Grant Number 23KJ1117. \end{ac}